itsjesushx/TownOfSushi/README.md

 ## Mystic
 ### **Team: Crewmates**
-The Mystic has two abilities (one can activate one of them or both in the options).\
+The Mystic has Multiple abilities (one can activate one of them or both in the options).\
 The Mystic sees the souls of players that died a round earlier, the souls slowly fade away.\
 The Mystic gets a blue flash on their screen, if a player dies somewhere on the map.